 In a question directed at Trump, Kelly said, “You’ve called women you don’t like fat pigs, dogs, slobs and disgusting animals.”

 Trump fired back on Twitter after the debate.

 Wow, @megynkelly really bombed tonight.
 People are going wild on twitter!
 Funny to watch.— Donald J. Trump (@realDonaldTrump) August 7, 2015

 But it didn’t end there.

-Trump continued to criticize the Fox News host, telling CNN that “There was blood coming out of her eyes, blood coming out of her wherever.”
+Trump continued to criticize the Fox News host in the days after the debate, telling CNN, “There was blood coming out of her eyes, blood coming out of her wherever.”

 Kelly said in an interview with Charlie Rose last October that neither she nor Fox News wanted “any sort of war” with Trump.